Bentix-cs/fivem-greenscreener/README.md

 `/customscreenshot 11 17 clothing male {"fov": 55, "rotation": { "x": 0, "y": 0, "z": 15}, "zPos": 0.26}`

 `/customscreenshot 11 all clothing male {"fov": 55, "rotation": { "x": 0, "y": 0, "z": 15}, "zPos": 0.26}`

+You can adjust `clothingScreenshotDelay` in `config.json` to control how long the scanner waits after each clothing or prop screenshot before moving to the next variation.
+Lower values scan faster, while higher values can help if screenshots are captured before clothing finishes rendering.

+While a long capture is running, you can use `/screenshotpause` to pause it, `/screenshotresume` to continue it, and `/screenshotstop` to stop it early.

 ### Screenshot objects/props